crownstone/bluenet/docs/CHOICES.md

 If we were to allow locking for dimmed states, they would have to persist after reset (from a wall socket) for consistency.
 This would interfere with the expected result of 1 minute full on and then back to dim state, leading to a bad user experience.

+### Cases

+- On boot, turn relay on when stored state was dimming, don't restore dim state.
+- When setting dim value before dimming is available, this is stored and set once dimming is available.
+- If lock is enabled, and dimming gets enabled: then disable lock.
+- If dimming is enabled, and lock gets enabled: deny enabling lock.